 Alumni groups consist of individuals who have graduated from treatment for chemical dependences, preserving connection and community.
-Maintaining positive relationships creates a positive distraction from a former life of addiction.
+Maintaining positive relationships creates a positive distraction from a former life of addiction, provides support and accountability, and reduces the risk of isolation.
 It also reminds us of the power of uplifting friends and present-moment living.

 Aside the assistance from facilities and programs, individuals can inspire themselves to be responsible for their wellbeing after treatment.
 They can commit to reinventing their habits and mind frame when recovering.
-Patients can focus on living a life of freedom, not conforming to addiction.
+Patients can focus on living a life of freedom from addiction.
 Patients can live a life of passion and purpose, an authentic life with hobbies and friends who encourage them to stay connected to their core values.

 Here, individuals uncover a part of themselves which reveal who they really are after recovery.
 Patients are not just victims of addiction with painful memories, nor victims of circumstances.
 Our purpose supports our passion.
 With purposeful living, we can create daily intentions to be joyful and healthy in our healed states.
 Making a list of core values helps the individual build with an intention to find self-awareness.
 Journaling to track cravings and emotions reinforces accountability and knowledge on one’s recovery journey.

 You’ve come to a point where you realize you have to make a change.
-Whether you’re hiding your habit, spending large amounts of money, or have been encouraged to stop your substance use disorder, you owe it to yourself to take the next step toward freedom.
-Reach for freedom by reaching out to a dedicated treatment specialist.
-They are experts who can guide individuals to the best facility to meet their financial and health needs.
-You can begin your transformation, you just need to reach out.
+Whether you’re hiding your habit, spending large amounts of money, or have been encouraged to stop using by friends and family, you owe it to yourself to take the next step towards a life free from substance abuse.
+Take action today.
+Reach out to a dedicated treatment provider today.

 What are you struggling with?